 Super easy One-Bowl Lemon Ricotta Cupcakes!
+And next try my Lemon Ricotta Pancakes!

 As someone who grew up in a traditional Italian family, baking with ricotta cheese has always been second nature to me.
 My grandmother used it in everything from lasagna to cookies to crumb cake.
 And my mother was the one who encouraged me to make this outrageously amazing pumpkin ricotta cheesecake.
 A few weeks ago we celebrated my sister’s 40th birthday (where do the years go?!) and I wanted to make a dessert that honored our Italian roots as well as her favorite flavor – lemon.
 My original plan was to make a dramatic layer cake, but after some deep thought, I decided the best way to feed 60 people dessert was in cupcake form.